-6. Following the execution of this Assignment, it will be delivered to the for acceptance and recording .
-Upon such acceptance and recording, payment by the Assignee to the Administrative Agent of a $3,500 processing fee, receipt of the consent of the Administrative Agent required pursuant to the Participation Agreement, (i) the Assignee shall be a party to the Participation Agreement and, to the extent provided in this Assignment, have the rights and obligations of a Purchaser thereunder and under the Certificates and the Transaction Documents and (ii) the Assignor shall, to the extent provided in this Assignment, relinquish its rights in the Assigned Interest and be released from its obligations under the Participation Agreement, the Certificates, and the Transaction Documents.
+6. Following the execution of this Assignment, it will be delivered to the Trustee Trust and the Administrative Agent for acceptance and recording by the Trustee.
+Upon such acceptance and recording, payment by the Assignee to the Administrative Agent of a $3,500 processing fee, and receipt of the consent of the Administrative Agent required pursuant to the Participation Agreement, and delivery of a fully executed counterpart of this Assignment to the Administrative Agent as of the Effective Date,(i) the Assignee shall be a party to the Participation Agreement and, to the extent provided in this Assignment, have the rights and obligations of a Purchaser thereunder and under the Certificates and the Transaction Documents and (ii) the Assignor shall, to the extent provided in this Assignment, relinquish its rights in the Assigned Interest and be released from its obligations under the Participation Agreement, the Certificates, and the Transaction Documents.

 7. Upon such acceptance, recording, payment, and consent, from and after the Effective Date, the Trustee shall make all payments under the Transaction Documents in respect of the Assigned Interest (including, without limitation, all payments of Base Amount and Yield Amounts) to the Assignee.
 The Assignor and the Assignee shall make all appropriate adjustments in payments under the Transaction Documents for periods prior to the Effective Date directly between themselves.

-8. The Trust and the Administrative Agent shall be entitled to rely upon and enforce this Assignment against the Assignor and the Assignee in all respects.
+8. The Trust, the Trustee, and the Administrative Agent shall be entitled to rely upon and enforce this Assignment against the Assignor and the Assignee in all respects.

-9. This Assignment shall be governed by and interpreted in accordance with the Laws of the State of but excluding all conflict-of-laws rules.
+9. This Assignment shall be governed by and interpreted in accordance with the Laws of the State of New York, including Section 5-1401 of the New York General Obligations Law (or any similar successor provision thereto) Delaware but excluding all other conflict-of-laws rules.

 IN WITNESS WHEREOF, the parties hereto have caused this Assignment to be executed by their respective officers thereunto duly authorized, as of the date first above written.